nxabdullah/redux-gradetracker-workshop/README.md

 # Introduction

-Starter code for "Building a grade tracking application with react and redux" workshop with GDG Mississauga.
+Starter code for "Building a grade tracking application with react and redux" workshop with GDSC Mississauga.

 ## Getting Started